ROSRider/rosrider_doc/docs/SOFTWARE.md

 ### Installing Gazebo Related Software

 You can use Gazebo to run ROSRider on your computer.
+This part is optional.

 ### Installing IMAGE Package

+This part is optional.
 TBD

 ### Installing FXIMU

+This part is optional.
 TBD